-Detrusor overactivity is a common cause of urge incontinence in elderly and younger patients.
+Detrusor overactivity is a common cause of urge incontinence in older and younger patients.
 The detrusor muscle contracts intermittently for no apparent reason, usually when the bladder is partially or nearly full.
 Detrusor overactivity may be idiopathic or may result from dysfunction of the frontal micturition inhibitory center (commonly due to age-related changes, dementia, or stroke) or outlet obstruction.
-Detrusor overactivity (hyperactivity) with impaired contractility is a variant of urge incontinence characterized by urgency, frequency, a weak flow rate, urinary retention, bladder trabeculation, and a postvoid residual volume of > 50 mL.
+Detrusor overactivity (hyperactivity) with impaired contractility is a variant of urge incontinence characterized by urgency, frequency Urinary Frequency Urinary frequency is the need to urinate many times during the day, at night (nocturia), or both but in normal or less-than-normal volumes.
+Frequency may be accompanied by a sensation of an... read more , a weak flow rate, urinary retention Urinary Retention Urinary retention is incomplete emptying of the bladder or cessation of urination.
+Urinary retention may be Acute Chronic Causes include impaired bladder contractility, bladder outlet obstruction... read more , bladder trabeculation, and a postvoid residual volume of > 50 mL.
 This variant may mimic prostatism in men or stress incontinence in women.

 Detrusor underactivity causes urinary retention and overflow incontinence in about 5% of patients with incontinence.
-It may be caused by injury to the spinal cord or to nerve roots supplying the bladder (eg, by disk compression, tumor, or surgery), by peripheral or autonomic neuropathies, or by other neurologic disorders (see Table: Causes of Established Incontinence).
+It may be caused by injury to the spinal cord Spinal Trauma Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
+Occasionally, the spinal nerves are affected.
+The anatomy of the spinal column is reviewed elsewhere.
+Spinal... read more or to nerve roots supplying the bladder (eg, by disk compression, tumor, or surgery), by peripheral or autonomic neuropathies, or by other neurologic disorders (see table ).
 Anticholinergics and opioids greatly decrease detrusor contractility; these drugs are common transient causes.
 The detrusor may become underactive in men with chronic outlet obstruction as the detrusor is replaced by fibrosis and connective tissue, preventing the bladder from emptying even when the obstruction is removed.
 In women, detrusor underactivity is usually idiopathic.
-Less severe detrusor weakness is common among elderly women.
+Less severe detrusor weakness is common among older women.
 Such weakness does not cause incontinence but can complicate treatment if other causes of incontinence coexist.

 Detrusor-sphincter dyssynergia (loss of coordination between bladder contraction and external urinary sphincter relaxation) may cause outlet obstruction, with resultant overflow incontinence.
 Dyssynergia is often due to a spinal cord lesion that interrupts pathways to the pontine micturition center, which coordinates sphincter relaxation and bladder contraction.
 Rather than relaxing when the bladder contracts, the sphincter contracts, obstructing the bladder outlet.
-Dyssynergia causes severe trabeculation, diverticula, a “Christmas tree” deformation of the bladder, hydronephrosis, and renal failure.
+Dyssynergia causes severe trabeculation, diverticula, a “Christmas tree” deformation of the bladder seen on cystogram, hydronephrosis, and renal failure.

-Functional impairment (eg, cognitive impairment, reduced mobility, reduced manual dexterity, coexisting disorders, lack of motivation), particularly in the elderly, may contribute to established incontinence but rarely causes it.
+Functional impairment (eg, cognitive impairment, reduced mobility, reduced manual dexterity, coexisting disorders, lack of motivation), particularly in older patients, may contribute to established incontinence but rarely causes it.

 Most patients, embarrassed to mention incontinence, do not volunteer information about it, although they may mention related symptoms (eg, frequency, nocturia, hesitancy).
 All adults should therefore be screened with a question such as “Do you ever leak urine?”.

 Clinicians should not assume that incontinence is irreversible just because it is long-standing.
-Also, urinary retention must be excluded before treatment for detrusor overactivity is started.
+Also, urinary retention Urinary Retention Urinary retention is incomplete emptying of the bladder or cessation of urination.
+Urinary retention may be Acute Chronic Causes include impaired bladder contractility, bladder outlet obstruction... read more must be excluded before treatment for detrusor overactivity is started.

 If the volume of most nightly voids is much smaller than functional bladder capacity (defined as the largest single voided volume recorded in the diary), the cause is a sleep-related problem (patients void because they are awake anyway) or a bladder abnormality (patients without bladder dysfunction or a sleep-related problem awaken to void only when the bladder is full).